Policy Learning with Asymmetric Counterfactual Utilities: Preliminaries

+Note that our asymmetric counterfactual utilities include symmetric utilities based on observed outcomes as special cases, thereby generalizing the standard setting considered in the policy learning literature.
+In Appendix~\ref{app:asymmetric}, we further show that although it is possible to construct asymmetric utilities without using principal strata \citep{Babii2021}, doing so still implies some restrictions on the structure of the resulting counterfactual utilities and hence they are a special case of our framework.

-We will primarily be comparing two policies with one another, rather than considering one policy in isolation.
-We begin by defining the \emph{regret} of policy $\pi$ relative to another policy $\varpi$ as the difference in values, $V(\varpi) - V(\pi)$.
-Using the relations $m(1, x) = e_{11}(x) + e_{10}(x)$ and $m(0,x) = e_{11}(x) + e_{01}(x)$, we show in Appendix \ref{sec:proofs} that we can write the regret in a simplified form:
+We will primarily be comparing two policies rather than considering one in isolation.
+We begin by defining the \emph{expected utility loss} of policy $\pi$ relative to another policy $\varpi$ as the difference in values, $V(\varpi) - V(\pi)$.
+Using the relations $m(1, x) = e_{11}(x) + e_{10}(x)$ and $m(0,x) = e_{11}(x) + e_{01}(x)$, we show in Appendix \ref{sec:proofs} that we can write the expected utility loss in a simplified form: